ORGANIC VS. NON-ORGANIC ESSENTIAL OILS: A DETAILED BREAKDOWN

 Within the cosmetics and beauty industry, producers and companies who seek to market essential oils with organic claims must adhere to standards set by locally governing authorities as well as any other labeling regulations or restrictions in the area they are being sold.
 In the US, organic claims must adhere to USDA conventions and FDA regulations for cosmetic labeling and safety, as stated under the Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Fair Packaging and Labeling (FP&L) Act.
 In Canada, products must additionally conform to Health Canada label regulations.

-A true 'organic' essential oil is one that has not only been derived from crops cultivated without harmful pesticides and other synthetic additives, but also where farming practices have been mindful of soil quality and the introduction of potentially harmful agents (by avoiding mono-cropping or the use of GMOs, for example) and the end-to-end manufacturing and production process of the oil is accounted for in terms of chemical contaminants.
+A true 'organic' essential oil is one that has not only been derived through the use of natural methods as much as possible, but also where farming practices have been mindful of soil quality and the introduction of potentially harmful agents (by avoiding mono-cropping or the use of GMOs, for example) and the end-to-end manufacturing and production process of the oil is accounted for in terms of chemical contaminants.
 In other words, organic essential oils represent a practice and philosophy that is designed to be environmentally friendly, sustainable, healthy, and more supportive towards the agricultural community as a whole.

 HOW CAN I KNOW IF AN ESSENTIAL OIL IS TRULY ORGANIC?